Dr. Charlie Seltzer says he had to hit rock bottom before he could see the exhausting cycle of exercise addiction he was in.

 Exercise addiction isn’t an official mental disorder.
 However, the link between compulsive exercise and disordered eating often go hand in hand.
-In fact, the link is so strong that some researchers say they can’t exist independently from one another at all.
+In fact, the link is so strong that some say they can’t exist independently from one another at all.

 While the continuum of compulsive exercise is broad, being able to identify signs early may help you stop the cycle before it reaches the level of addiction.

 7 signs your gym habit is coming from an unhealthy place

 1. You work out to make up for meals or body parts you don’t like

 The biggest sign that your exercise habit is actually unhealthy is if you’re exercising too often and intensely in order to compensate or punish yourself for your daily food intake, or what you perceive to be true about your body.